openhab/openhab-addons/bundles/org.openhab.binding.ecovacs/README.md

 - [2] Possible states: 'cleaning', 'pause', 'stop', 'returning' and 'charging'
 - [3] Possible states: 'auto', 'edge', 'spot', 'spotArea', 'customArea', 'singleRoom' (some of which depend on device capabilities)
 - [4] Current cleaning status is only valid if the device is currently cleaning
+- [5] Only valid for 'spot', 'spotArea' and 'customArea' cleaning modes; value can be used for 'spotArea' and 'customArea' commands (see below)
-- [5] Only present if device has a mopping system
+- [6] Only present if device has a mopping system
-- [6] Only present on newer generation devices (Deebot OZMO 950 and newer)
+- [7] Only present on newer generation devices (Deebot OZMO 950 and newer)
-- [7] Only present if device has a main brush
+- [8] Only present if device has a main brush
-- [8] Only present if device can control power level.
+- [9] Only present if device can control power level.
 Possible values vary by device: 'normal' and 'high' are always supported, 'silent' and 'higher' are supported for some models
-- [9] Only present if device has voice reporting
+- [10] Only present if device has voice reporting
-- [10] Only present if device has a mopping system.
+- [11] Only present if device has a mopping system.
 Possible values include 'low', 'medium', 'high' and 'veryhigh'

 ## Command Channel Actions